Facts of Ben Carson

 “Kelly said $31,000 sounds like a lot of money, but to put it in context he asked a reporter how much they think the chair they’re sitting on costs.
 Kelly said it’s probably worth hundreds of dollars but it will last a long time.
 He rationalized Carson’s $31,000 outlay by saying the table could last for 80 or 100 years.”

 People are left wondering how a Government who does not think of the long-term benefits of climate change considers purchasing high-cost furniture as a long-term investment as a good one.
 So The Trump Government prefers spending on dining sets and not on climate change which has more longe and beneficial effects on the world and could help us from losing any coastal cities!

 Ben Carson is a neurosurgeon, author, and a Republican.
 He is an established neurosurgeon who in 1987 was the first surgeon to have successfully separated conjoined twins who were joined by the head.

 Ben Carson’s successful medical career

-Ben Carson was a neurosurgery resident at world-famous Johns Hopkins Hospital in Baltimore after his medical school graduation in 1977.
+Ben Carson was a neurosurgery resident at the world-famous Johns Hopkins Hospital in Baltimore after his medical school graduation in 1977.
 He possessed a very good eye-hand coordination and proved himself to be a very good surgeon.
-He accepted the invitation from Sir Charles Gairdner Hospital in Perth, Australia and joined then in 1983.
+He accepted the invitation from Sir Charles Gairdner Hospital in Perth, Australia, and joined then in 1983.